Osato21/Complaints/README.md

 This data was gotten from the Complaints Dataset

 ## INTRODUCTION
-You are working for a Government Agency as a Data Analyst.
-You have been granted access to a database file called “ComplaintsDB.sql” with consumer complaints received by financial institutions in 2013 – 2015
+I was  granted access to a database file called “ComplaintsDB.sql” with consumer complaints received by financial institutions in 2013 – 2015.

 ## QUESTIONS
 1. Find out how many complaints were received and sent by CFPB on the same day.
 (Hint: